Appreciating Life’s Mysteries

 Kathleen

-This week’s challenge comes from a previous client of mine and his long-time mentor, Roy Gardner.
+This post comes from a previous client of mine and his long-time mentor, Roy Gardner.
 Roy has been a consultant, coach and mentor to many people over the years, and I appreciate his observations of what remarkable bosses do and how they act.
-Your challenge is embedded within the following writing excerpt from Roy.
-Whether it’s about forgiving and forgetting or inspiring and motivating, choose one of Roy’s suggestions to try out this week in your interactions with team members.
-A special thanks to Christian Buschow for sharing Roy’s wisdom.
+There are some great suggestions embedded within the following writing excerpt from Roy.
+Whether it’s about forgiving and forgetting or inspiring and motivating, try choosing one of Roy’s suggestions to try out this week in your interactions with team members.

 Good bosses look good on paper.
 Great bosses look great in person; their actions show their value.
 Yet some bosses go even farther.
 They’re remarkable — not because of what you see them do but what you don’t see them do.
 Where remarkable bosses are concerned, what you see is far from all you get: They forgive, and they forget.
 When an employee makes a mistake — especially a major mistake—it’s easy to forever view that employee through the perspective of that mistake.
 I know.
 I’ve done it.
 But one mistake or one weakness is just one part of the whole person.
 Great bosses are able to step back, set aside a mistake and think about the whole employee.
 Remarkable bosses are also able to forget that mistake because they know that viewing any employee through the lens of one incident may forever impact how they treat that employee.
 And they know the employee will be able to tell.
 To forgive may be divine but to forget can be even more divine.